FTAndy/gpt-crawler/README.md

 Inspire by [gpt-crawler](https://github.com/BuilderIO/gpt-crawler)

-This package will crawl source code and doc files from the Github repo and generate a output file that can be shoved into GPT for building a repo assistant.
+This package will crawl source code and doc files from the Github repo and generate an output file that can be shoved into GPT for building a repo assistant.

 ![demo](https://github.com/FTAndy/gpt-crawler/blob/main/demo.png?raw=true)